Finite element simulation of the liquid-liquid transition to metallic hydrogen: Simulation results

-In order to compare our simulation with the experimental results \cite{Zaghoo2016}, heating curves were simulated.
+In order to compare with the experimental results \cite{Zaghoo2016}, heating curves were simulated.
 These show the temperature in the sample as a function of the input pulse energy.
-Experimentally, the time-dependent temperature is determined from a fit of the blackbody radiation, and this is dominated by the highest temperature in the sample.
-Furthermore, since no steady state is reached, the maximum time-dependent temperature is used as a representative value.
-Therefore, the heating curves can be found by plotting the maximum temperature at any point in time in any element $T_{max}$ as a function of the pulse energy per unit area.
+Experimentally, the peak temperature in a heating cycle is determined from a fit of the blackbody radiation, using a procedure discussed by Rekhi et al. \cite{Rekhi2003}.
+Numerically, this temperature is approximated by the maximum temperature at any point in time in any element $T_{max}$.
+Such a procedure is necessary since no steady state is reached.
+The heating curves are found by plotting $T_{max}$ as a function of the pulse energy per unit area.
 The result is shown in Fig.~\ref{SimHeatingCurves}a); the heating curves measured by ZSS \cite{Zaghoo2016} are shown in Fig.~\ref{SimHeatingCurves}b).

 In Fig.~\ref{SimHeatingCurves}a), the open circles connected by a (blue) dashed line show the results obtained with the parameters from Table~\ref{MatParams}.
 For pulse energies above $49.2$ kJ/m$^2$ metallization is reached; the temperature scales linearly for lower pulse energy.
-When the pulse energy is high enough to reach metallization, the absorption strongly increases leading to a quick growth of the layer of metallic hydrogen and an abrupt rise in temperature, disallowing a plateau.
+When the pulse energy is high enough to reach metallization, the absorption strongly increases, leading to a quick growth of the layer of metallic hydrogen and an abrupt rise in temperature, disallowing a plateau.
 For higher pulse energies, the absorption mainly takes place at the boundary between the metallized layer and the molecular hydrogen as the tungsten heater is increasingly obscured by the MH layer.
-Additionally, the pulse energy goes into thickening of the layer rather than to further strongly increase the temperature.
+Additionally, the pulse energy goes into thickening of the layer rather than to further increase the temperature.
 The object of a simulation is to reproduce the experimental observation.
 The absence of a plateau in the heating curve does not agree with the experimental observation \cite{Zaghoo2016}.